Spooks series 7 (forthcoming)

 ![]() |

-In recent interviews with online TV blogs in America, Richard Armitage said of Lucas North, "He’s definitely a good guy, but there’s an element of mystery concerning who he’s really working for."
+"He’s definitely a good guy, but there’s an element of mystery concerning who he’s really working for."
 [2]

 "Series 7 has a very Russian flavour to it and it has a re-emergence of the cold war.
 It’s slightly retro; there’s a hark back to the old spy-espionage thrillers of the ’60s.
 There’s lots of old-fashioned trade craft going on there.
 The technological side of it is still there but there’s lots of the old-fashioned lock picking and putting a hair over the door to see if people get in."
 [2]